How your target audience goes from unengaged to loyal consumer.

 - Advocacy: client shares your brand story with others and becomes a champion for you (e.g. leaves a positive Google review)

-For each stage of the journey, work with your team to prioritize and/or eliminate channels and tactics.
+For each stage of the journey, work with your team to build the right stages and remove the tactics that don't fit your company.

-- What will give you the most reach and opportunity for success?
+- Ask yourself, what will give you the most reach and opportunity for success?

 - What is likely to give you the best return in investment?